Where to Go in Puglia - A Local’s Guide

 On Sundays, in Piazza Quercia beginning as early as 10:00 am, locals will be out for a pre-lunch aperitivo and dressed to impress.
 It is quite a charming spectacle.
 So, sit down at a cafe, order a coffee (or a Campari if you’re in the mood) and spend an hour enjoying some of the best people watching in Puglia.

-Bari rarely gets included on lists of the prettiest towns in Puglia, and while understandable to a certain extent, it’s also not fair.
-Puglia’s capital city is a buzzing place with almost half a million residents and it boasts elegant boulevards, pedestrianized shopping streets, a fabulous lungomare (boardwalk), and a labyrinthian old town that is among the best in Puglia.
+Bari rarely gets included on lists of the best places to visit in Puglia, and I think that’s crazy.
+Puglia’s capital city is a buzzing place with almost half a million residents and it boasts elegant boulevards, pedestrianized shopping streets, a fabulous lungomare (boardwalk), and a labyrinthian old town that is the largest, least touristy, and most interesting one in Puglia.
 The food scene here is also terrific.

 A couple of major sites are the Duomo (San Sabino Cathedral), the Basilica di San Nicola, the Castello Svevo castle, and the Teatro Petruzzelli theater.
-Getting lost in the old town is a must-do for every visitor as is a stroll along the harbor.
+Strolling down the lungomare and through the harbor is a treat at any time of day, as is letting yourself get totally lost in historic center.

 For great people watching, a leisurely wander down Via Sparano and Via Argiro, two pedestrian-only streets lined with shops and restaurants, is the perfect late afternoon or early evening activity.